 Hmmm … not good.
 Or as they say in “1984”, double-plus ungood.
 Science can only progress if there is a free exchange of scientific data The scientific model works like this:

-- A scientist makes claims, and reveals the data and methods he used to come to his conclusions.
+- A scientist makes claims and reveals the data and methods he uses to come to his conclusions.